Elizabeth Islands

-The Elizabeth Islands are a chain of small islands extending southwest from the southern coast of Cape Cod, Massachusetts in the United States.
-They are located at the outer edge of Buzzards Bay, north of Martha's Vineyard, from which they are separated by Vineyard Sound, and constitute the town of Gosnold in Dukes County, Massachusetts.
+The Elizabeth Islands is an archipelago extending southwest from Cape Cod.
+They include over 20 small islands located at the outer edge of Buzzards Bay, north of Martha's Vineyard from which they are separated by Vineyard Sound.
+The Elizabeth Islands constitute the town of Gosnold in Dukes County, Massachusetts, based on the outermost island of Cuttyhunk, where most of the year-round population resides.
+All islands except for Cuttyhunk and Penikese are privately owned by the Forbes family.

 History

+The islands were formed by different gravels and soils entombed inside of glaciers.
+The glacial movement deposited much material as they melted, thus many small islands were formed.

-The islands were long known to and utilized by the Wampanoag and other indigenous peoples prior to European colonization.
+The islands were long known to and utilized by the Wampanoag and other indigenous peoples before European colonization.
+They utilized the islands for hunting and fishing.
+The Indigenous name, Pocutohhunkunnoh, meaning Lands End, was the inspiration for the name Cuttyhunk Island.

 Europeans first learned of the islands in 1602 when the English colonizer Bartholomew Gosnold sighted them on his way to Virginia.
-However it was not until 1641, subsequent to the successful establishment of the first English North American colonies, that colonizers formally laid claim to and settled the islands in the name of the English Crown as part of the country's nascent imperial expansion.
+For three weeks, they built shelter and rested on the islands.
+However, it was not until 1641, subsequent to the successful establishment of the first English North American colonies, that colonizers formally laid claim to and settled the islands in the name of the English Crown as part of the country's nascent imperial expansion.
 At this time they renamed the islands after Elizabeth I, who had been Queen of England when the islands had first been discovered by Europeans.
+They named Cuttyhunk Elizabeth's Isle.
+King James the First gave the islands to the Council of New England because he did not care to have them.
 In 1641, Thomas Mayhew the Elder, of Watertown, Massachusetts, bought the islands—along with Nantucket and Martha's Vineyard—from William Alexander, the Earl of Stirling.
+James Bowdoin and his family owned the islands for over 100 years beginning in the 1700s.
+Finally the islands were bought by the Forbes family in the 1800s.

 Before the creation of the Province of Massachusetts Bay in 1691, the islands were part of the extinct Dukes County, New York.
 The first known European inhabitant was Francis Usselton, who had been banished at the time for making secret trades with the local Indians without consent from the governor.

+Since the mid-1800s, the Forbes family, in the form of a family trust, own much of the island's property.

 Geography and demographics

-The total land area of the islands is 34.55 km² (13.34 sq mi); and there was a permanent population of 75 persons as of the 2010 census, making it the smallest town in Massachusetts.
+The total land area of the islands is 34.2 km² (13.2 mi²).
+The 2020 census recorded a permanent population of 70 people in the town of Gosnold, making it the least populous town in Massachusetts.

 Named islands

 All of the Elizabeth Islands, except Cuttyhunk and Penikese, are privately owned by the Forbes family.
+However, the Forbes family have other beaches open for public access including: Weepecket, Kettle Cove, West End Beach, Quicks Hole and Tarpaulin Cove.

 Stretching south-west from land's end at Falmouth, Massachusetts, the islands are: